Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: Summary and conclusions

 \section{Summary and conclusions}

-In the present work, we model the salient magnetic properties of the alloy layered ferrimagnetic $[Co_{1-c}Gd_c]_{\ell^{\prime}}[Co]_\ell[Co_{1-c}Gd_c]_{\ell^{\prime}}$ nanostructures between magnetically ordered cobalt leads.
-In particular we have calculated and analyzed the sublattice magnetizations of the $Co$ and $Gd$ sites on the individual hcp basal planes of the alloy layered nanostructures, using the combined EFT and MFT methods.
-The sublattice magnetizations and effective magnetic moments per site, are presented as a function of temperature and thicknesses of the layered nanostructure, for different stable alloy eutectic concentrations $c\leq$ 0.5 on the alloyed nanostructure.
-The model is general, and may applied directly to other composite magnetic elements and embedded nanostructures.

-In the absence of first principles calculations for these basic physical variables for the alloy layered nanostructures between cobalt leads, the combined EFT and MFT approach yields the only available information for them at present.

-The calculated exchange, and spin variables $<S_{Gd}>$ and $<S_{Co}>$, for the cobalt and gadolinium sites on the identified hcp basal planes of the alloy layered $[Co_{1-c}Gd_c]_{\ell^{\prime}}[Co]_\ell[Co_{1-c}Gd_c]_{\ell^{\prime}}$ ferrimagnetic nanostructures between cobalt leads, are essential for the self-consistent analysis of the system spin dynamics and the coherent ballistic magnon transport across such nanostructures.
-This illustrates the importance of the calculated results for applications in the fields of magnonics.

-The Ising EFT method serves to determine the exchange constants for $Co$ and $Gd$ sites of pure crystals, characterized by their fundamental quantum spins, by comparing the calculated EFT results with the corresponding experimental data.
-The sublattice magnetizations for the $Co$ and $Gd$ sites in the nanostructure are computed by seeding the MFT computations on the alloy layered ferrimagnetic nanostructure by the EFT results of the cobalt leads from the interface inwards.
+In this work, we model the salient sub-lattice magnetic properties of the alloy layered ferrimagnetic $[Co_{1-c}Gd_c]_{\ell^{\prime}}[Co]_\ell[Co_{1-c}Gd_c]_{\ell^{\prime}}$ nanostructures between magnetically ordered cobalt leads.
+In particular, sublattice magnetizations of the $Co$ and $Gd$ sites on the individual hcp (0001) basal planes of the alloy layered lamellar nanostructures by using EFT-MFT combined method.
+The effective magnetic moments per site and sublattice magnetizations are plotted as a function of temperature and thicknesses of the lamellar nanostructure.
+The computational model is general and can represents other composite magnetic elements and lamellar nanostructures.
+The calculated magnetic exchange, and spin variables for gadolinium $<S_{Gd}>$ and cobalt $<S_{Co}>$, site on the identified hcp (0001) basal planes of the alloy layered ferrimagnetic $[Co_{1-c}Gd_c]_{\ell^{\prime}}[Co]_\ell[Co_{1-c}Gd_c]_{\ell^{\prime}}$ nanostructures between cobalt leads, are very important quantities for the self-consistent analysis of quantum spin dynamics system and the coherent magnon ballistic transport across such nanostructures.
+The calculated results are also important fo the applications in the fields of magnonics.
+The Ising EFT method serves to determine the magnetic exchange constants for $Co$ and $Gd$ sites of pure crystals, characterized by their fundamental quantum spins, by comparing EFT with the experimental data.
+By seeding the MFT results on the alloy lamellar ferrimagnetic nanostructure by the EFT computations of the cobalt leads from the interface inwards, the sublattice magnetizations for the $Co$ and $Gd$ sites in the nanostructure are computed.